-Restrict Permissions for Those Who Don’t Need Them
+Restrict Permissions For Those Who Don’t Need Them

 To counter this, you have to place limits on what your employees can do with their workstations.
-Administrative access should be reserved to your network administrator and any IT technicians who are a part of your organization.
+Administrative access should be reserved for your network administrator and any IT technicians who are a part of your organization.
 They are the ones who need these permissions, after all, to make changes to your network in the form of new devices and software.

-Remove Employee Credentials
+Remove Employee Credentials When Necessary

 Can your business deal with negligence and animosity to prosper?
 Of course, but why risk it?
-We can help you keep the negative results of user error to minimum.
+We can help you keep the negative results of user error to a minimum.